-The seminar will also include programming designed specifically for ministers who are interested in incorporating a global perspective into their congregational ministry.
+The seminar will also include programming designed specifically for religious professionals who are interested in incorporating a global perspective into their congregational ministry.

 Youth at Spring Seminar

-- Spring Seminar Deans Now seeking one Adult Dean (one-year position) and one Youth Dean (2-year position) Leaders of youth programming during the seminar and key members of Seminar Planning Committee.
+- Spring Seminar Deans: The Seminar Staff includes one Adult Dean (one-year position) and two Youth Deans (2-year position) who serve as leaders of youth programming during the seminar and key members of the Seminar Planning Committee.
 All fees, including registration, travel, food, and lodging are covered by UU-UNO.
-Applications for Youth Dean (PDF) and for Adult Dean (PDF) are closed.
+Applications for Youth Dean and for Adult Dean are closed.